 The US category language does not contain the Hidden Champion sort.
 US procurement runs a US-named category sort.
 US private capital runs a peer-reference and outcome sort.
 US trade press runs a US-installed-base sort.
 A firm that is dominant in a DACH-named niche but does not sit inside a US-named category has no place to land in any of those three US sorts.
 The dominance is intact.
 The category anchor is missing.
 Per the Deutsche Bundesbank export statistics and Germany Trade & Invest data, German Mittelstand firms collectively account for roughly 60% of German exports, and the Hidden Champion subset carries a disproportionate share.
 The export data is solid.
 The US category language is not.

-IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 both show that US-side strategics buying DACH Hidden Champions now apply a category-language discount in diligence: a firm without a stated US category claim prices below the dominance data the firm carries.
+IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 both show that US-side strategics buying DACH Hidden Champions now apply a category-language discount in diligence: a firm without a stated US category claim prices below the dominance data GMA carries.

-When the firm presents the Hidden Champion claim to a US buyer, the buyer scans for the US category, finds a DACH-named research construct, and parks the firm as interesting but unsorted.
-From that point every meeting is courteous and unprogressive.
-The firm reads the warm room as opening engagement.
-The room actually parked the firm because it could not name the category.
+When the company presents the Hidden Champion claim to a US buyer, the buyer scans for the US category, finds a DACH-named research construct, and parks the company as interesting but unsorted.
+From that point every meeting is courteous and unprogressive. the company judges the warm meeting as opening engagement.
+The meeting actually parked the company because it could not name the category.
 The fix is not more dominance data.
 The fix is a US category claim the dominance data supports.

-If a US buyer typed the US-named category into ChatGPT today, would the firm appear in the top three?
-If not, the firm is not a Hidden Champion in the US.
-The firm is unsorted in the US.
+If a US buyer typed the US-named category into ChatGPT today, would GMA appear in the top three?
+If not, GMA is not a Hidden Champion in the US.
+GMA is unsorted in the US.

 "Hidden Champion is a DACH category.
 The US does not run that sort.
 The dominance is real.
-The category claim is missing."House reading
+The category claim is missing."House view

 Stage one: name the US category claim.
-Decide which US-named category the firm will anchor in and confirm the US peer set the firm is willing to be benchmarked against.
+Decide which US-named category GMA will anchor in and confirm the US peer set GMA is willing to be benchmarked against.
 The deliverable is a one-sentence US category claim and a three-firm US peer reference.
 Most Hidden Champions discover the US category sits one level above where the DACH niche claim sits, which is what makes it legible.

-Stage three: rebuild the surfaces and brief the US seat.
+Stage three: rebuild the pages and sales materials and brief the US seat.
 Replace the hero, the about-the-firm narrative, the deck, the outbound, and the US LinkedIn presence.
 The Hidden Champion construct moves to the about-the-firm narrative as backstory, not as opening claim.
-The US sales head, US press contact, and US partner conversations now run on a category language US buyers and US AI assistants can both read.
+The US sales head, US press contact, and US partner conversations now run on a category language US buyers and US AI assistants can both evaluate.
 See cultural translation gap for the register mechanism, why ChatGPT recommends our competitor for the AI-search layer, and case studies for the rebuild patterns.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US presence), or a Group Partnership (monthly retainer, twelve-month minimum, for Hidden Champion groups with multiple niche-dominant brands).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US presence), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Hidden Champion groups with multiple niche-dominant brands).
+Pricing is discussed after GMA sees the company, market, and work needed.

 | Before rebuild (DACH category claim) | After rebuild (US category claim) |